-- Wildcard certificates are less secure than single name certificates, because you typically use the same wildcard certificate on multiple web servers, and if one of the servers is compromised, then all are compromised.
+- Wildcard certificates are less secure than single name certificates, because you typically use the same wildcard certificate on multiple web servers, and if the wildcard certificate on one of the servers is compromised, then all are compromised.

-Validity Dates – Another field in the certificate is expiration date.
+Validity Dates – Another field in the certificate is Valid to (expiration date).
 If the date is expired, then the client’s browser will show a certificate error.
-When you purchase a certificate, it’s only valid between 1 year and 5 years, with CAs charging more for longer terms.
+When you purchase a certificate, it’s only valid between 90 days and 3 years, with CAs charging more for longer terms.

-- Expiration Warning – NetScaler MAS can alert you when a certificate is about to expire.
-The CA will also remind you to renew it.
+- Expiration Warning – Citrix ADM (Application Delivery Management) can alert you when a Citrix ADC certificate is about to expire.
+Public CAs will also remind you to renew it.

 - Online Certificate Status Protocol – An alternative form of revocation checking is Online Certificate Status Protocol.
 The address for the OCSP server can be found in the certificate’s Authority Information Access field.

 A Cipher is a collection of algorithms that dictate how session keys are created and how the bulk encryption is performed.

 Cipher Suites are negotiated – During the SSL Handshake, the SSL Client and the SSL Server negotiate which cipher algorithms to use.
 A detailed explanation of ciphers would require advanced mathematics, but here are some talking points: